paladin-t/crft/docs/manual.md

 ### Forking

-Click `Fork` to derive from a selected disk.
+Click `Fork` to clone a selected disk.

 ## Archiving